CarlAreDHopen-eaton/FlexTools/README.md

     - Copy FlexTools.psm1 to the FlexTools folder
     - Start a new PowerShell terminal window.
     - Use the exported functions.
+    - In some cases you might have to run: Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 NOTE: Just replace the files and restart any PowerShell windows if the script is already installed.